EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 This document is intended for general applicability anywhere that digital signatures are used within PKIX and CMS structures.
 For a more detailed use-case discussion for composite signatures, the reader is encouraged to look at {{I-D.vaira-pquip-pqc-use-cases}}

+This document attemps to bind the composite component keys together to achieve the weak non-separability property as defined in {{I-D.hale-pquip-hybrid-signature-spectrums}}.

 ## Terminology {#sec-terminology}
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}  {{RFC8174}} when, and only when, they appear in all capitals, as shown here.